stremovsky/ultimate-resources-android-devs/README.md

  * ##### Interesting Panel Dicussions

     * [The Journey of Android Engineers: Panel Discussion and Q&A](https://www.youtube.com/watch?v=Ab8H-HfhSmM) : This panel discussion was part of a "Square Presents" event from February 18th, 2016.

+ * ##### Supporting Different Languages and Locales

+    * [Developing for the Rest of the World] (https://speakerdeck.com/ericfrohnhoefer/developing-for-the-rest-of-the-world) : This talk provide tips for developing apps intended for an international audience.

 <br>